-A formal job plan will be agreed between the appointee and their Divisional Director or agreed delegate, on behalf of the Medical Director, three months after the commencement date of the appointee and will be effective from the commencement date of the appointment.
+A formal job plan will be agreed between the appointee and the Director of the Division of Medicine, on behalf of the Medical Director, three months after the commencement date of the appointee.
+This will be signed by the Chief Executive and will be effective from the commencement date of the appointment.